yandech1/CS7641_project/README.md

 </figure>

 ## 6. Conclusion
 In this project, we showed the capabilites of CycleGAN approach for image to painting domain translation and tried different architectures and configurations for optimal results.
+More specifcally, we tried (i) different generator network including Resnet and U-net, (ii) different discriminator networks such as Pixel-GAN and Patch-GAN, (iii) different padding types for the Resnet generator network including reflect, zero and symmetric, and (iv) different losss functions such as Binary Cross Entropy for adversarial loss and MSE.
+We trained these different configurations on different datasets and presented the comparison results in this report.
 ## 7. References
 - [1] P. Isola, J.-Y. Zhu, T. Zhou, and A. A. Efros, “Image-to-image translation with conditional adversarial networks,” in Proceedings of the IEEE conference on computer vision and pattern recognition, pp. 1125–1134, 2017.
 - [2] L. A. Gatys, A. S. Ecker, and M. Bethge, “A neural algorithm of artistic style,” arXiv pre printarXiv:1508.06576, 2015.